1970 Caribbean–Azores hurricane: Preparations, impact, and aftermath

 The depression left 10,000 people homeless across Puerto Rico, with 3,000 housed in emergency shelters in San Juan.
 At least 600 houses were destroyed and another 1,000 damaged.
 Damage was particularly severe in Barceloneta, Aibonito, and Coamo.
 Across the island, the depression affected at least 40 state roads, with fifteen blocked by landslides, and eleven bridges destroyed.
 Flooding forced the closure of Puerto Rico Highway 2 between Manatí and Barceloneta.
-The depression left more than $40 million (1970 USD$, USD) in crop damage, primarily to sugarcane and coffee, as reported by William R. Poage, the chair of the House Agricultural Committee.
-Throughout Puerto Rico, the depression caused damage estimated at $65 million (1970 USD$, USD), as well as at least 18 confirmed fatalities.
+The depression left more than $40 million (1970 USD, $ USD) in crop damage, primarily to sugarcane and coffee, as reported by William R. Poage, the chair of the House Agricultural Committee.
+Throughout Puerto Rico, the depression caused damage estimated at $65 million (1970 USD, $ USD), as well as at least 18 confirmed fatalities.
 A report six months after the depression indicated there were 34 people missing, although their status is unknown.

-In the aftermath of the disaster, Luis A. Ferré, the Governor of Puerto Rico, declared a state of emergency over the whole island, asking for $10 million (1970 USD) in federal aid.
+In the aftermath of the disaster, Luis A. Ferré, the Governor of Puerto Rico, declared a state of emergency over the entire island, asking for $10 million (1970 USD) in federal aid.
 On October 12, two days after the rains subsided, President Richard Nixon declared the territory as a disaster area.
 Ferre also appeared in a telethon to raise funds for the homeless.
-The National Guard, the Red Cross, and other volunteer groups helped the displaced persons.
+The National Guard, the Red Cross, and other volunteer groups were deployed to help those who were displaced.
 In all, the disaster was described as one of the worst in Puerto Rico history.
 The Governor of the Virgin Islands, Melvin Evans, requested aid similar to Puerto Rico, and that territory was also declared a federal disaster area about a week after the rains ended.
 The heavy rainfall in the Virgin Islands caused a marked dinoflagellate algal bloom in the days after the rains ended.